 Faraday’s pre-built integration with Snowflake as a source allows you to share your Snowflake data with your Faraday account.

-Doing so, we can utilize your lead, customer, and churn data for predictive outcomes, e.g. lead generation, lead conversion, or likelihood to churn.
+Doing so, we can utilize your lead, customer, and churn data for predictive outcomes, e.g. "Lead generation, lead conversion, or likelihood to churn,” or simply append Faraday data back into your Snowflake (AWS) account.

 -Snowflake Account Name